QChASM/AaronTools-docs/source/tutorials/coding_with_theories.rst

 Additional program options are often program-specific and are passed to :py:meth:`AaronTools.geometry.Geometry.write` differently depending on the QM package and the location where the additional options are required.
 These keywords are described in :doc:`../api/theory_parameters`.

-For example, above we added constraints using the :code:`constraints` option in :code:`OptimizationJob()`.
+For example, in `Constrained Optimizations`_ we added constraints using the :code:`constraints` option in :code:`OptimizationJob()`.
 Alternatively, we can directly write data to the constraints section of a Gaussian input file using :code:`GAUSSIAN_CONSTRAINTS`.
-For instance, we can write the constraints from the example above by modifying the :code:`geom.write` line:
+For instance, we can write the constraints from `Constrained Optimizations`_ by modifying the :code:`geom.write` line:

 .. code-block:: python